kbase/kb_sdk/doc/kb_sdk_data_types.md

 # ![alt text](https://avatars2.githubusercontent.com/u/1263946?v=3&s=84 "KBase") KBase SDK - Data Types

+KBase is currently working on a Data API that will replace direct access of KBase Data Objects.
+Access to Genome Types will be the first class of data supported.
+The API is not yet available.
+In the meantime, Community Developers should access the Data Objects directly, following the guidance below.

 ## Data Type Definitions

 Some, but not all, of the KBase data type definitions are available at